-On the May longweekend, the famous Kaslo May Days Festival celebrates its history and culture with parades, bonfires and more.
-Kaslo Logger Sports happens the same weekend, and is a draw for all ages, from all over the world.
-Discovery Channel ran an Episode capturing the challenges of being a logger - Tougher Than You Think - 60 Feet Up.
+On the May long weekend, the Kaslo May Days Festival celebrates its history and culture with parades, bonfires and sports competitions.
+Kaslo Logger Sports happens the same weekend by the lake and is a big draw for all ages.

-Canada Day in Nelson’s Lakeside Park is another popular event, bringing out the entire community for fireworks, booths, a sandcastle contest, and—of course—cake, to celebrate our nation’s birthday.
+Canada Day in Nelson’s Rotary Lakeside Park is another popular event, bringing out the community and visitors for fireworks, booths, a sandcastle contest, and—of course—cake, to celebrate our nation’s birthday.

-Come the wintertime, Kaslo has two winter-themed festivals: one dedicated to Christmas, called Kaslo Lights Up, and another called Kaslo Winter in the Forest, which is exactly what it sounds like: sleigh rides, cross country skiing, outdoor hockey, hot beverages and more, all celebrating winter.
+Come the wintertime, Kaslo has two winter-themed festivals: one dedicated to Christmas, called Kaslo Lights Up, and another called Kaslo Winter in the Forest, which is exactly what it sounds like: sleigh rides, cross country skiing, live music, hot beverages and more, all celebrating winter.

 Arts and Music Festivals

-The crossover between art and music brings the iconic Tiny Lights festival in Ymir, which lures incredible music talent each year, along with spokenword, poetry and more.
-This festival is also cutting edge in its environmental stewardship.
+The crossover between art and music includes the popular Tiny Lights festival in Ymir, which lures incredible music talent each year, along with spoken word, poetry and more.
+This festival is also a leader in environmental stewardship.

-Across the lake, the family-friendly Starbelly Festival in Crawford Bay (which took a temporary pause in 2016) attracts musicians from far and wide.
+Across the lake, the family-friendly Starbelly Jam Festival in Crawford Bay is a captivating weekend getaway for kids and the young at heart.
 Camping on the beach, attending concerts day and night, and eating delicious food are all part of the Starbelly experience.

-And last but certainly not least is Shambhala, the world-famous electronic music festival that transforms into the largest popup city in the West Kootenays (near Salmo) each August.
+Shambhala is the world-famous electronic music festival that transforms into the largest pop-up city in the West Kootenays (near Salmo) each August.
 Shambhala is cutting edge in its healthy modern way of creating a space for festival goers to experience music and community together.